jasancheg/j-screenshots-tool/README.md

 ### Features

 - Cross platform desktop application built with Electron (Mac OS, Windows, Linux)
-- Rest API built with Sailsjs (server App)
+- Rest API and server logic built with Sailsjs (server App)
-- User interface built in Angularjs (client App)
+- User interface built in Angularjs and material design specifications (client App)
-- *NeDB*, embedded persistent database with no dependency(except npm modules)
+- *NeDB*, embedded persistent database with no dependency (exept itself as npm module)
 - User authentication and session control (OAUTH, JWT, register, login, logout)
 - Simple Dashboard
-- Custom context menu
+- Custom context menu and dock icon with menu in the taskbar of the computer
-- Render and analysis the 2d graphics
+- Render and analysis graphics 2D
-- Grunt automatization, `compass, jshint, bower injection, watch, build, start the app, others...`
+- Complete grunt automatization of workflow

 ## Dev